 - 2nd checkpoint – Core Competencies Completed: If the assessment determines that you still have outstanding competency requirements to satisfy, they will all need to be completed before you can proceed past this checkpoint.

 - RFT Limited Competency Assessment

 Limited competency assessments are only available for post-secondary technology or technician diploma programs (program) that have already been reviewed by the ABCFP.
 Limited assessments highlight specific competencies that may not have been satisfied through the completion of your post-secondary diploma program.
 Go to the Limited CAP page to see if you completed an eligible program.
 If not, you are required to complete the full assessment.

 - RFT Full Competency Assessment

 A full competency assessment is required of graduates from programs that have not been reviewed*.
-You must prepare and submit a comprehensive credentials assessment portfolio for the ABCFP credential assessment process page for instructions and supporting documents.
+You must prepare and submit a comprehensive credentials assessment portfolio.
+Go to the ABCFP credential assessment process page for instructions and supporting documents.

 *You may see your program’s name on the list of limited assessments, however, if you did not graduate within the year(s) listed you must complete the full assessment.
 This is because the school did not complete the accreditation process which requires them to ensure they meet the RFT competency standards in their program content from year to year, without it there is no guarantee that the program content has not changed.
 We are therefore required to do a full assessment of an individual’s credentials to ensure that the competencies have been satisfied.